 GTM Marineland River-to-Sea Trail Walk

-The Guana Tolomato Matanzas (GTM) Research Reserve offers a free guided trail walk through the River-to-Sea Preserve near Marineland from 9:00 to 10:30 a.m. on Wednesday, March 21, 2018.
+The Guana Tolomato Matanzas (GTM) Research Reserve offers a free guided trail walk through the River-to-Sea Preserve near Marineland on Wednesday, December 18, 2019.

 A GTM Research Reserve interpretive guide leads the trail walk, pointing out shorebirds, mollusks, and shells, as well as how Native Americans lived in the area.
 Tour participants will also learn about the make-up of coquina rock, how beach vines and sea oats help anchor dunes, and why the dune ecosystem needs protection.